-In our Dresden project, we have accelerated our concept design works and at the same time actively approached all relevant stakeholders in the city.
+In our Dresden project, we have accelerated our concept design work and at the same time actively approached all relevant stakeholders in the city.
 The team is excited about the potential of the site, where construction is scheduled to start early next year.

 This is no secret: it is all about our people, their talent, effort and engagement.
-I am happy to see that we've managed to strengthen the team, we've finalised the setup of our operational model and successfully accelerated our development, procurement and construction works.
-Looking ahead, the team is excited not only to progress our Berlin and Dresden projects, but is also ready for the new opportunities to come.
+I am happy to see that we've managed to strengthen the team, finalise the setup of our operational model and successfully accelerate our development, procurement and construction works.
+Looking ahead, the team is not only excited to progress our Berlin and Dresden projects, but is also ready for the new opportunities to come.